 Even though they risked being seen, they were not ready to dump their best alibi.
-They needed to tell the police that they were asleep all night, and heard nothing.
-Their desperation to avert justice demanded that they try that alibi.
-Thus, they planned to "wake up" at 6 a.m. and call police.
-However, a neighbor or even a police patrol might have seen John Ramsey up at 3 a.m.
+The plan they rapidly concocted called for them to tell the police that they were asleep all night, and heard nothing.
+Their desperation to avert justice led them to try that alibi.
+Thus, they planned to "wake up" at 6 a.m. and call the police.
+However, a neighbor or even an officer in a patrol car might have seen John Ramsey up at 3 a.m.
 Their wording in the note guarded against that risk.
 If that worst-case scenario occurred, Patsy could then admit: "Yes, we found the note last night.
 We were afraid to call the police because of the death threat.
 John rushed out in desperation to find JonBenet, and I searched the house.
-Then when John returned without her, we reread the note, and realized that we had better go to bed to get the rest we needed for the next day.
-When we woke up, we realized that we needed help, so we decided to called 911.
+Then when John returned without her, we reread the note, I advise you to be well rested, and realized that we had better go to bed to get the rest we needed for the next day.
+When we woke up, thinking more clearly, we realized that we needed help, so we decided to called 911.
 But we thought it better not to mention that we had been up desperately looking for her last night."

 With that pretext, they went to work.
 John found a pair of unused shoes, and made a footprint next to the body.
 He then took those shoes, the oversized underpants, and other damning evidence with him as he left the house around 1:30 a.m.
 He went out of find a public restroom, at a nightclub, a gas station, a diner, or even at a striptease joint or, preferably, an adult bookstore with video stalls.
 Somewhere along his journey he dropped the damning evidence in the trash.
 At the restroom, he used the panties that Patsy had recently purchased to pick up a pubic hair, and then rubbed a stain onto the underpants.
 Meanwhile Patsy decided to rewrite the ransom note, and she authored the final, personal, contradictory lines, "Don't try to grow a brain John. … Use that good, southern common sense of yours.
 It's up to you now John!"
-Patsy then saw the broken ends of the paintbrush that John had overlooked and she hid them among her art supplies.
+Patsy then saw the broken parts of the paintbrush that John had overlooked and she hid them among her art supplies.
 Later, Mr. Ramsey returned to the house, planted the lone pubic hair on the blanket, put the stained underwear on the body, and broke the basement window and disturbed the sill (which he later pointed out to Fleet White).

 Some may think this plan too involved for the Ramseys to pull off.
 However, John had built a successful defense contracting business, and Patsy had long ago managed to become Miss West Virginia.
 Further, they had help.
 Book author and FBI criminal profiler John Douglas wrote Mind Hunter, which reads in part like the JonBenet case in the use of duct tape, ligatures, and similar phrases in its ransom note.
 Investigators found that hardback in the Ramsey's bedroom.